sirinath/pagedjs-website/content/documentation/getting-started-with-paged-js.md

 ---
 title: "Getting Started with Paged.js"
 date: 2019-09-03T18:23:22+02:00
 draft: true
 part: 1
-layout: doc-single
-menu: "documentation"
 weight: 1
 intro: "in this section, you'll see what paged.js is about and how you can use all the powers of HTML and CSS to make great book"
 cover: "images/chuncker-1.png"